deriv-com/flutter-deriv-packages/packages/form_builder/README.md

 ## FormValidator

-This class contains a bunch of validation functions that can be chained together to create a validator for form fields, Form filed will be validated in order of given validation chain.
+This class contains a bunch of validation functions that can be chained together to create a validator for form fields, Form field will be validated in order of given validation chain.

 In order to add a new rule, you can simply create an extension on `FormValidator`.